ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

 http://localhost:3838
 Or, if needed, replace with your local IP (e.g. http://127.0.0.1:3838)

+**NOTE**: More information about the analysis will be shown on the bash console.

 **With Singularity**
 In case you want to run HTGAnalzyer ShinyApp using Singularity, in terminal run: